agude/agude.github.io/_books/excession.md

 image: /books/covers/excession.jpg
 ---

-<span class="book-title">Excession</span> is the forth novel and fifth book in
+<span class="book-title">Excession</span> is the fourth novel and fifth book
-the Culture series.
+in the Culture series.
 It follows the reaction of the Culture and other civilizations to an "excession": an _"Outside Context Problem"_[^ocp] that is mysterious and enormously powerful.

-The best part of the novel was getting to see how the Culture _works_: how the minds think, how they talk to each other, how they make decisions, how they retreat to "infinite fun space".
+The best part of the novel was getting to see how the Culture _works_: how the minds think, communicate with each other, make decisions, and retreat to "infinite fun space".
 The worst part of the book was the human characters, who were shallow and uninteresting.
-Ulver Seich---the airhead socialite---is at least a slightly more interesting and well written take on the "hot girl who fucks her way through the narrative" that {% include author_link.html name="Peter F. Hamilton" %} loves to write: see Mellanie Rescorai in {% include book_link.html title="Pandora's Star" %}, or less egregiously Kysandra Blair in
-{% include book_link.html title="The Abyss Beyond Dreams" %}; but even so I
+Ulver Seich---the airhead socialite---is a slightly more interesting and better-written take on the "hot girl who fucks her way through the narrative" trope that {% include author_link.html name="Peter F. Hamilton" %} loves to write, such as Mellanie Rescorai in {% include book_link.html title="Pandora's Star" %}, or to a lesser extent, Kysandra Blair in {% include book_link.html title="The Abyss Beyond Dreams"
-dreaded the human chapters.
-Culture books are carried by their human characters.
-They are what bring scale, emotion, and stakes to the drama, and
+%}.
+Nonetheless, I dreaded the human chapters.
+Culture books are carried by their human characters, who bring scale, emotion, and stakes to the drama, and
-<span class="book-title">Excession</span>'s humans disappointed.
+<span class="book-title">Excession</span>'s humans fall short.

-The story was not what I expected.
-I expected a book about how the Culture deals with something---the excession---that they have no power over, but the plot was actually about how they would use it in their schemes.
-And schemes there are aplenty in the book.
-There is a scheme to disguise the nature of the _Sleeper Service_; a second to set up a false-flag operation to build support for a Culture war against the Nazi-jellyfish, the Affront; a third to bring Dajeil Gelian and Byr Genar-Hofoen back together to reconcile their relationship; and a forth to intercept Genar-Hofoen with Siech and prevent him from rendezvousing with the _Sleeper Service_.
+The story wasn't what I expected.
+I anticipated a book about how the Culture deals with something---the excession---over which they have no control, but the plot was actually about how they would exploit it for their schemes.
+The book is rife with schemes: one to disguise the nature of the _Sleeper Service_; another to set up a false-flag operation to build support for a Culture war against the Nazi-like jellyfish race, the Affront; a third to reunite Dajeil Gelian and Byr Genar-Hofoen and reconcile their relationship;
+and a fourth to intercept Genar-Hofoen with Siech and prevent him from rendezvousing with the _Sleeper Service_.

-Even after reading such "tricky" books as {% include book_link.html title="The Quantum Thief" %} and
+Even after reading such "tricky" books as
-{% include book_link.html title="The Shadow of the Torturer" %}, I found
+{% include book_link.html title="The Quantum Thief" %} and {% include
-<span class="book-title">Excession</span> a little tough just because there
-are so many ships to keep track of while also trying to figure out which are the conspirators.
+book_link.html title="The Shadow of the Torturer" %}, I found <span class="book-title">Excession</span> a little challenging, mainly because of the numerous ships to keep track of while also trying to discern which ones were the conspirators.

-Some parts I loved:
+Some aspects I loved:

-- The mind IRC chats.
+- The Mind IRC chats.
 - The glacial genocide uncovered by the _Grey Area_.
-- The Affront, a race of jellyfish modeled after the British Colonial Empire and the Nazis.
+- The Affront, a jellyfish-like race modeled after the British Colonial Empire and the Nazis.
-- The drone that uses blast craters to embed an SOS message onto an enemy ship.
+- The drone that embeds an SOS message onto an enemy ship using blast craters.
 - The human-body BIOS that allows the brain to control everything from muscle density to gender.

-Overall still a good book, but weak compared to {% include book_link.html title="The Player of Games" %}
+Overall, <span class="book-title">Excession</span> is still a good book, but weaker compared to {% include book_link.html title="The Player of Games" %}
 and {% include book_link.html title="Use of Weapons" %}.

 [^ocp]: